roy2909/roy2909.github.io/_pages/about.md

   </div>

   <div class="col-md-8">
-    <p>I am Rahul Roy, a robotics engineer with a passion for solving real-world complex problems through cutting-edge robotic solutions.
-I am driven to fuse software and hardware, crafting sustainable robotic solutions for a better world.</p>
+    <p>Hi there!
+I'm Rahul, a robotics engineer with a passion for solving complex problems through innovative robotic solutions.
+Whether it's programming a quadruped to explore unknown territories or teaching a robot arm to knock down bowling pins, I love pushing the boundaries of what's possible in robotics.</p>

-    <p>I received my Bachelor's degree in Mechatronics Engineering from Manipal Institute of Technology, India, and am currently pursuing a Master's degree in Robotics from Northwestern University.</p>

-    <p>During my internships at the Centre for Artificial Intelligence and Robotics, Defense Research and Development Organisation (India), and the Central Research Laboratory, BEL (India), I worked in a team building practical robotic navigation projects.
-I worked on implementing core algorithms like trilateration and triangulation while learning about various communication protocols like CAN, UDP, and TCP.
-      For my final undergraduate project, I worked on implementing autonomous navigation through waypoints on a Husky A200 robot while comparing motion planner algorithms like the Dynamic Window Approach (DWA) planner and the Timed Elastic Band (TEB) planner.</p>

-    <p>The journey of pursuing my Master's in robotics at Northwestern has been tremendously stimulating and rewarding thus far.
-I've had the opportunity to engage in several compelling projects, notably working on an Autonomous Search and Rescue agent using a quadruped that can autonomously explore an unknown environment while searching for survivors.</p>
+    <p>My journey has taken me from watching R2D2 on TV to bringing robots to life at Walt Disney Imagineering.
+From underwater robots to quadrupeds, I've dipped my toes (and servos) into diverse robotic realms, always seeking the next exciting challenge</p>

     <p>I have a broad skill set covering Python and C programming, complemented by hands-on experience in ROS 2/(ROS), Gazebo, MoveIt2, OpenCV, SLAM, Computer Vision, YOLO, and Embedded Systems.
-Additionally, I'm proficient in Linux, Git, CMake, and Unit Testing. </p>
+Additionally, I'm proficient in Linux, Git, CMake, and Unit Testing.</p>

     <hr>
   </div>